NicolasKler/BaSP-M2023/README.md

 ## Week 1
 The first week we were asked to make a [screenflow](https://www.figma.com/file/JOzMQRmG7afMoeyk5FQtPy/BaSP-m2023-Megarocket-rave?node-id=701-367&t=UC4KnK1OJbE01i3y-0) of an imaginary gym called "Rocket GYM", I was assigned, along with my partner Gonzalo Reybet, to prototype the sign-in and sign-up windows.
 This was not an isolated task, since we had to interact with our other colleague to make it work properly.
 We were able to do it with great success, according to our tutors.
 ## Week 2
-The second problem, which is located in the "Week-2" folder, was to make an HTML rendition of the desktop version´s landing page from the previously prototyped [screenflow](https://www.figma.com/file/JOzMQRmG7afMoeyk5FQtPy/BaSP-m2023-Megarocket-rave?node-id=701-367&t=UC4KnK1OJbE01i3y-0) of the gym "Rocket GYM" and save the process in [Github](https://github.com/NicolasKler/BaSP-M2023).
+The second problem, which is located in the "Week-2" folder, was to make an HTML rendition of the desktop version´s landing page from the previously prototyped [screenflow](https://www.figma.com/file/JOzMQRmG7afMoeyk5FQtPy/BaSP-m2023-Megarocket-rave?node-id=701-367&t=UC4KnK1OJbE01i3y-0) of the gym "Rocket GYM" and save the process in [Github](https://github.com/NicolasKler/BaSP-M2023) following the conventions and good practices given to us.
 For this task, I was also asked to only use HTML, so no CSS or JS were used.

 ## Contributing
 The only one with who can edit this file is Nicolás Kler.